-Here are snapshots of Billy Graham's history with some of the presidents he knew:
+Here are four examples of Billy Graham's history with presidents:

 Dwight D. Eisenhower-"Eisenhower was the first president that really asked my counsel in depth when he was sending [National Guard] troops into Little Rock, Arkansas," said Billy Graham.
 Just before Eisenhower died, Mr. Graham was invited to see him at Walter Reed hospital.
-After talking again about spiritual matters, the two men prayed.
+After talking again about spiritual matters, the two men praved.
 Eisenhower then said he was ready to die.
 "Billy Graham is one of the best ambassadors our country has, but he told me, 'I am an ambassador of heaven,'" President Eisenhower once said.